dtinth/it.js/README.md

 hello!
 ```

-This maps an array with itself...
+This code maps an array with itself...
 Pretty useless

 ```javascript
 console.log(_.map(numbers, It))